nkrim/alARM-assembler/README.rst

 Bug Fixes
 ==========
 - 11/17/22 9:30pm - fixed a bug that was causing every operand token to display as mnemonic instead in encoder errors.
+- 11/19/22 8:30pm - fixed CMP encoding to use Rn and Rm spaces instead of Rd and Rn.

 Tests
 ==========